 Members of Parliament welcomed the new Rajya Sabha Chairman, M Venkaiah Naidu on Friday.
-Several MPs including Prime Minister Narendra Modi, Leader of the Rajya Sabha Arun Jaitley and Leader of the Opposition in the Upper House Ghulam Nabi Azad, among others, praised the Chairman and lauded his knowledge of the functioning of Parliament.
+Several MPs including Prime Minister Narendra Modi, Leader of the House in Rajya Sabha Arun Jaitley and the Leader of the Opposition in the Upper House Ghulam Nabi Azad, praised the Chairman and lauded his knowledge of the functioning of Parliament.

-MPs also expressed confidence that as a very experienced leader, Naidu will conduct the functioning of the House in a smooth manner and in the right spirit, upholding all the rules and procedures.
+MPs also expressed confidence that as an experienced leader, Naidu will conduct the functioning of the House in a smooth manner and in the right spirit, upholding all the rules and procedures.

 The new Chairman thanked the MPs in his first speech addressed to the House, where he assured everyone that he was now above politics and an “all-party man”.